Start9Labs/synapse-startos/instructions.md

       </li>
       <li>
         <h5>Automatic</h5>
-        <p>This option will <i>automatically</i> store encrypted backups of your keys on your Embassy whenever they
+        <p>This option will <i>automatically</i> store encrypted backups of your keys on your Start9 server whenever they
           are rotated
           and is the recommended way of doing key backup</p>
         <ol>